Individualized Treatment Plan in Children and Young Adults With Relapsed Medulloblastoma and Ependymoma

 Study Description

-This is a single arm multi-center pilot trial within the Pacific Pediatric Neuro-Oncology Consortium (PNOC).
+This is a multi-center pilot trial within the Pacific Pediatric Neuro-Oncology Consortium (PNOC).
 Relapsed participants will receive an individualized treatment recommendation including up to four FDA-approved drugs based on the results of real-time high-throughput drug screening, whole exome sequencing (WES), and RNA sequencing.

 PRIMARY OBJECTIVE: